reduxframework/docs/docs/core-extensions/color-schemes.md

 ## Changing the Accordion Icons

-Should you wish to use different icons for the group accordions, the may be changed via filter hooks.
+Should you wish to use different icons for the group accordions, they may be changed via filter hooks.
 Please remember to substitute <opt_name> with the opt_name string of your project.
 See the example below.

 The open icon filter tag is: `'redux/extension/color_scheme/' . <opt_name> . '/icon/open'`
 The close icon filter tag is: `'redux/extension/color_scheme/' . <opt_name> . '/icon/close'`